mami-project/pto3-go/doc/API.md

 in the repository root to invoke the analyzer.
 More on the interface for local analyzers is given [here](ANALYZER.md).

-A local analyzer runtime is not yet available in the PTO.
+A local analyzer runtime is not yet available in the PTO; local analyzers can be run manually with the command-line tools described [here](ANALYZER.md).

 A _client_ analyzer is designed to use the PTO API to retrieve raw data and observation sets and upload its results.
 As it cannot be automatically